 Timely Justice Act Not Timely Enough for Death Row Inmate

-He’s been an inmate on Florida’s Death Row for a little more than 7 and a half years.
-He's also threatened to kill Gov. Rick Scott's wife because he wants to be executed immediately.
+He’s been an inmate on Florida’s Death Row for a little more than seven and a half years—and he's getting antsy for his execution.
+He's even written letters threatening to kill Gov. Rick Scott's wife because he wants to be executed immediately.

-Gill has qualified for execution for more than 2 years.
-He believes the Timely Justice Act, enacted last year, requires the governor to have already signed his death warrant—and he has been writing the governor insulting letters laced with expletives twice weekly telling him so.
+Gill has qualified for execution for more than two years.
+He believes the Timely Justice Act, enacted in 2013, requires the governor to have already signed his death warrant—and he has been writing the governor insulting letters laced with expletives twice weekly telling him so.